microsoft/PowerApps-Samples/cds/orgsvc/C#/BulkDeleteExported/README.md

 ### Setup

 1. Checks for the current version of the org.
-2.Query for a system user to send an email after bulk delete request operation completes.
+2. Query for a system user to send an email after bulk delete request operation completes.
 3. The `BulkDeleteRequest` creates the bulk delete process and set the request properties.
 4. The `CheckSuccess` method queries for the `BulkDeleteOperation` until it has been completed or until the designated time runs out.
 It then checks to see if the operation is complete.

 ### Demonstrate

 1. The `PerformBulkDeleteBackup` method performs the main ulk delete operation on inactive opportunities and activities to remove them from the system.

 ### Clean up

-1. Display an option to delete the sample data that is creatd in [Setup](#setup).
+1. Display an option to delete the sample data that is created in [Setup](#setup).

     The deletion is optional in case you want to examine the entities and data created by the sample.
 You can manually delete the records to achieve the same result.